wguldin/portfolio/work/_posts/2020-05-12-12-guidelines-for-a-better-product-design-portfolio.md

 ---
 layout: post
-title: "12 Guidelines for a better product design portfolio"
+title: "Guidelines for a better product design portfolio"
 date: "2020-05-12 17:00:00 -0500"
+type: "old"
+order: 4
 ---

 A couple of weeks ago, our design team was able to attend [Remote Design Week](https://remotedesignweek.com/).
 The talks were great, and the fact it was remote worked really well for our fully distributed team.